Would it surprise you to know that it takes at least 13 different nutrients to properly create and convert thyroid hormone to its active form?

 But they shouldn’t be used alone.

-Thyroid supplements should be used as part of a treatment plan that attempts to remove all negative stressors from life and put back in the things which your body lacks.
+Thyroid supplements should be used as part of a treatment plan that attempts to remove all negative stressors from life and put back in the things that your body lacks.

 That means proper diet, stress reduction techniques, the right amount of sleep, and exercise are all JUST as (if not more important) than replacing these lost nutrients.